Before you book

 How much does skydiving cost?

 Skydiving can appear costly, however the cost drops dramatically after your first solo jump and it is worth every penny.
-A Tandem at £230/ Solo £ 190 the choice is yours!
+A Tandem at £270 or Solo £230 – the choice is yours!

-Once qualified the price sounds even better at £21 a jump or you could even book yourself a block of ten at £180.
-This would make it £18 for moments of wonderful madness.
+Once qualified the price sounds even better at £28 a jump or you could even book yourself a block of ten 6000ft flight tickets for £220.

 Is learning to skydive difficult?